Ram Island Lighthouse

 Historic Stories:

 Years before the lighthouse was built, a local lobsterman and three local fisherman after him at various self appointments in the 1800’s, took it upon themselves to tend a series of home built lanterns that they would set up on the island to emit a strong continuous light source for mariners.
-When the fourth man stopped tending the lantern, there were many stories of ghosts being seen on the island for years afterwards.
-Shipwrecks would still occur and many petitions were filed for a lighthouse.
+When the last man stopped tending the lantern, there were many stories of the "woman in white" apparition being seen on the island guiding mariners away from the rocks for years afterwards.

 In 1903 a boat ran into the walkway leading to the lighthouse and destroyed it.
 It was soon rebuilt afterwards.